 When starting a business, the majority of your marketing efforts will be directed to getting customers, introducing your business and establishing your brand.
 As your business grows your marketing strategy moves from purely focusing on finding customers to keeping the ones you already have.
-Selling to your existing customers can me more cost effective than trying to reach new customers.
-Focusing on your current customer base is a valuable strategy whether you are introducing new products or services, or are just looking to increase sales for existing products lines.
+Selling to your existing customers can be more cost effective than trying to reach new customers.
+Focusing on your current customer base is a valuable strategy whether you are introducing new products or services, or are just looking to increase sales for existing product lines.

 Marketing Strategy for Customer Retention

 When you focus your marketing efforts on your existing customers, it is important to obtain their feedback and input to not only access their satisfaction with your customer service, but to also make sure your marketing strategy is aligned with the needs and wants of your current customers.

-- Pricing: Are your prices too high or low?
+- Price: Are your prices too high or low?
 How do your prices compare to the competition?
 Can you offer new services or benefits that can justify a price increase if you are priced too low?